Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 Which property types are increasing faster in value in Ljubljana as of 2026?

-As of early 2026, the ranking of property types by value appreciation rate in Ljubljana is: new-build apartments (strongest), followed by quality existing apartments, then townhouses/row houses, and finally detached houses and villas.
+As of early 2026, the ranking of property types by appreciation rate in Ljubljana puts new-build apartments at the top, followed by quality existing apartments in walkable areas, then townhouses and row houses, with detached family houses and older villas trailing behind.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: